Kamal1023/Password-Generator-and-Manager/README.md

 # Password-Generator-and-Manager
 A simple password generator and manager made using c++

-This mini project was created by @Kamal1023 and @aarthi5704

 Problem Statement:
 As people use a variety of online program and services in their daily lives, remembering multiple passwords can be difficult.
 This can result in the same password being used for several accounts,